sandeepbtm/REA-Toy-Robot/README.md

 # Database
   There is no database for toy robot application

-## Input Data
+## Input/Test Data
-  For test data input_data folder has been provided along with incorrect_data folder for incorrect data.
+  For test data, input_data folder has been provided along with incorrect_data folder for incorrect data.

 # Dependency